-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 When the Guard was actually sent in: 4:32 p.m. or 5:08 p.m.

-This one came in Wednesday’s hearing.
-The commanding general of the D.C.
+This one came at Wednesday’s hearing.
+The commanding officer of the D.C.
 National Guard, Maj.
-Gen. William J. Walker, testified that the approval for Sund’s request for the National Guard wasn’t received from the Defense Department until 5:08 p.m. — hours after Sund initially made it.
+Gen. William J. Walker, testified that the approval for Sund’s request for the Guard wasn’t received from the Defense Department until 5:08 p.m. — hours after Sund initially made it.

 But the representative for the Defense Department, Robert Salesses, initially testified the Guard was told it could move forward at 4:32 p.m., before seeming to walk that back a bit.